soderlind/AceCustomFieldType/README.md

 * Add repeater

 ##Changelog
-* 0.0.2 Keeping it simple, AceCustomFieldType is feature complete ie you can cange language and theme, enable/disable gutter and make it readonly.
+* 0.0.2 Keeping it simple, AceCustomFieldType is feature complete ie you can cange language, theme and fontsize, enable/disable gutter and make it readonly.
 * 0.0.1 Initial working release, there's still a lot todo